pgbouncer/pgbouncer/doc/config.md

 ### max_db_connections

-Configure a database-wide maximum (i.e. all pools within the database will not have more than this many server connections).
+Configure a database-wide maximum of server connections (i.e. all pools within the database will not have more than this many server connections).

 ### server_lifetime